whitfin/cachex/docs/ttl-implementation.md

 - By default, the Janitor will run every 3 seconds.
 - If you set `:interval` to `nil` it is disabled entirely.
 This means you will be solely reliant on the lazy expiration policy.
-- If you set `:interval` to any numeric value above `0` it will run on this schedule (this value is in milliseconds).
+- If you set `:interval` to any numeric value above `0` it will run on this schedule (this value is in milliseconds!!).

 Please note that this is rolling interval that is set to trigger after completion of a run, meaning that if you schedule a Janitor every 5s it will be 5s after a successful run rather than 5s after the last trigger fired to start a run.